Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 This tutorial will walk through the creation and deployment of three components.

-1. A basic Bluemix application exposing the Watson Relationship Extractor service as a web service.
+1. A basic Bluemix application exposing the Watson Relationship Extraction service as a web service.
 2. A Watson Explorer Engine custom converter.
 This converter sends text to the Bluemix application and uses the response to enrich searchable metadata for indexed documents.
 3. An Application Builder widget that uses the extracted, indexed metadata to provide filtering through search result refinement.

 ## Step-by-Step Tutorial

-This section outlines the steps required to create a basic Watson Relationship Extractor widget in Application Builder, the custom converter in Engine, and the Bluemix service used by the custom converter.
+This section outlines the steps required to create a basic Watson Relationship Extraction widget in Application Builder, the custom converter in Engine, and the Bluemix service used by the custom converter.

-### Configuring and Deploying the Bluemix Custom Watson Relationship Extractor Web Service
+### Configuring and Deploying the Bluemix Custom Watson Relationship Extraction Web Service

 The example Bluemix application uses a `manifest.yml` file to specify the application name, services bindings, and basic application settings.
 Using a manifest simplifies distribution and deployment of CloudFoundry applications.
-To deploy the Watson Relationship Extractor example application you'll need to compile the web service application and deploy it to your Bluemix account.
+To deploy the Watson Relationship Extraction example application you'll need to compile the web service application and deploy it to your Bluemix account.

 If you have not done so already, sign in to Bluemix.